 This course gives a basic understanding of the Irish legal system and family law in relation to advocacy in Ireland.
-Learners will develop an awareness of the main features of family law, understand how legislation impacts on relationships and become familiar with the legal language, procedures and court documents relevant to the family law area.
-Learners will develop skills in reflection and the ability to apply what they have learned to the workplace.
-Students will also develop their advocacy skills.
+Learners will develop an awareness of the main features of family law and understand how legislation impacts on relationship while becoming familiar with the legal language, procedures and court documents relevant to the family law area.
+Learners will develop their advocacy skills and the ability to apply what they have learned to the workplace.

 Students who successfully complete this course will be able to:

 Outline definitions of family to include those in Irish Legislation

 Identify the functions of the Irish Courts in relation to families